 Strings

-Strings are collection of characters stored inside quotes ( double or single) or back tick (in ES6).
+Strings are collection of characters stored inside quotes ( double / single) or back tick (in ES6).
 Strings represents text and can have lower case, upper case, special characters or numbers within quotes.

 Strings can store data, like name, email id, age etc. Default datatype for input, select, textarea value is always a string.

 In JavaScript, Strings are declared inside double quotes "" or single quotes ''.
-Strings started with double quotes should be closed by double quote and same strings started with single quote should be closed by single quote.
-Both var x="hello"
+Strings started with double quotes should be closed by double quotes, and strings started with single quotes should be closed by single quotes.
+Both var x="hello" and var x='hello' are the same in JavaScript.

 We can also declare strings using let or const in ES6.